-- In order to be eligible for the award of an M.Sc./MBA (Course Work) degree, a student shall first have successfully passed the examinations in all required courses of study while maintaining the Final Grade Point Average at 3.00 or above.
+- In order to be eligible for the award of Masters (SQLF Levels 9) and MBA (course work) degree, a student shall first have successfully passed the examinations in all required courses of study while maintaining the Final Grade Point Average at 3.00 or above.
 Upon completion of the course requirements, the student shall obtain a satisfactory grade "S" at the Comprehensive Examination. - For M.Sc.
 (Course work and research) degrees, upon completion of the course work and thesis requirements, students shall obtain a satisfactory grade "S" at the Comprehensive Examination and the Thesis Defense Examination. - M.Phil./DBA/Ph.D. students shall obtain a satisfactory grade "S" at the Thesis Defense Examination.